Who Do I Sue For San Bernardino National Forest Pothole Crashes?

 Medical Bills and Lost Wages Can Bankrupt Families

-Keep in mind, in most cases, a car accident on this winding road could mean falling down a 100-foot or greater cliff traffic barrier or not.
+Remember, in most cases, a car accident on this winding road could mean falling down a 100-foot or more excellent cliff traffic barrier or not.
 Even if you survive, the medical bills, property damage, and rescue expenses alone would be enough to bankrupt a small country.
-There is no such thing as a reasonable amount when you are stuck footing the bill for another person’s negligence.
+There is no reasonable amount when you are stuck footing the bill for another person’s negligence.
 Generally speaking, you’d think car accidents are a dream for most car accident lawyers.

-Sure, it’s great to make sure wrongdoers are held responsible.
-Sure, helping clients obtain the most financial compensation is a great goal.
-But not all of us personal injury attorneys are heartless.
+Sure, it’s great to hold wrongdoers accountable, and helping clients obtain the most financial compensation is a great goal.
+But not all personal injury attorneys are heartless.

-But some personal injury attorneys are interested in preventing government negligence and serious accidents, to begin with.
-My previous articles discussed dangerous conditions like potholes in Torrance and Greater Los Angeles and Orange County proper.
+However, some personal injury attorneys want to prevent government negligence and serious accidents.
+My previous articles discussed dangerous conditions like potholes in Torrance, Greater Los Angeles, and Orange County proper.
 I detailed the failure of these agencies to protect their constituency after a car accident.
 The car accident lawyers at my law firm have also spoken about the negligence caused by construction debris and the recent copper theft, which is wreaking havoc with Caltrans and street lighting efforts.

-Below, I will get into situations where road construction or past due maintenance is causing car accidents and medical bills, and what jurisdiction can be held liable for what.
+Below, I will discuss situations where road construction or past-due maintenance is causing car accidents and medical bills and what jurisdiction can be held liable for what.
 Prepare to take notes and pay close attention if you or a loved one suffered injuries or death on San Bernardino Mountain roads or bridges.
-At the very end, I will also offer you a free consultation to discuss your government negligence claims and obtain compensation from your own insurance company.
+Finally, I will offer you a free consultation to discuss your government negligence claims and obtain compensation from your insurance company.

 What is Sovereign Immunity?

-Sovereign immunity originated from English common law and was adopted by many legal systems around the world, including the United States.
-In the U.S., sovereign immunity applies at both the federal and state levels, although there are exceptions and limitations.
+Sovereign immunity originated from English common law and was adopted by many legal systems worldwide, including the United States.
+In the U.S., sovereign immunity applies at federal and state levels, although there are exceptions and limitations.

 At the federal level, the principle of sovereign immunity is embodied in the doctrine of “governmental immunity,” which generally shields the federal government from lawsuits seeking monetary damages.
 However, the U.S. government has partially waived its sovereign immunity through the Federal Tort Claims Act (FTCA), which allows individuals to sue the federal government for certain tortious acts committed by its employees.